 Two aspects that have been excruciatingly conspicuous by their absence at Stamford Bridge is pace and width – preferably combined within the same player.
 The fleet-footed Daniel Sturridge has been stationed on the flank but is a central striker at heart and it is time a true heir to Arjen Robben was installed in SW6.
 One possibility for this role is January signing Kevin De Bruyne but with the Belgian slated to spend next season on loan at Racing Genk another option has to be found and it doesn’t get much more exciting than Muniain.

-The 19-year-old Spaniard bask possesses everything needed in a top class winger.
+The 19-year-old Spaniard possesses everything needed in a top class winger.
 He has a box of tricks at his disposal that could bamboozle any defender (just ask Manchester United) and a rapid turn of pace that can leave opponents trailing in his wake along with great vision and good passing accuracy.
 Muniain is predominantly right-footed but has been largely deployed on the left by his manager Marcelo Bielsa who has also instilled an impressive work ethic in the youngster, a crucial facet needed to win over demanding English spectators.
 One area that in which he could use some work on is his modest goal return but with his whole football career ahead of him that is something that can be improved upon with more games under his belt.
 There are rumours that Barcelona and Real Madrid are both sniffing around him but a concerted effort and the promise of regular action could persuade Muniain to join compatriots Fernando Torres, Oriol Romeu and Mata in west London.

 Klass-Jan Huntelaar – Schalke

 While creativity has certainly been an issue at Chelsea, putting the ball in the net has been just as problematic.
 To date just 56 goals have been scored from 33 Premier League matches, compare that to 84 at the same point during the title-winning campaign of 2009/10 and it is clear that the inability to kill teams off is proving costly.
 Torres may have flickered into some semblance of life in recent weeks but there is no guarantee he will be fully-restored to the goalscoring virtuoso that he once was.
-Nicolas Anelka has left for China with Didier Drogba likely to join him when his contract expires in the summer leaving striking options scarce especially as Sturridge – for some inexplicable reason – seems unlikely ever to be given a chance as the team’s main strike.
+Nicolas Anelka has left for China with Didier Drogba likely to join him when his contract expires in the summer leaving striking options scarce especially as Sturridge – for some inexplicable reason – seems unlikely ever to be given a chance as the team’s main striker.